troutstick/troutstick.github.io/_posts/2021-10-18-beauty_of_programming.markdown

-and especially learning to look at programming as more than just a means to a future occupation, has been one of the best decisions I've made in my adult life, and I have every intention of turning this into a lifelong passion.
+and especially learning to look at programming as more than just a means to a future occupation, has been one of the best decisions I've made in my adult life.
+And I have every intention of turning this into a lifelong passion.